 - Communications and outreach for small farms — Develop your writing, editing and content curation skills by supporting our program's ongoing communications efforts.
 This includes daily social media and news posts, production of a twice-monthly newsletter and quarterly magazine, plus other marketing materials as needed.

 - Specialty mushroom production — Be the main point person on our production research efforts by following research protocols, inoculating and managing fruiting mushrooms, harvesting, and collecting data around yields and environmental conditions.
-There is also a market research component that will require 2 – 3 overnight trips during summer months to NYC to collect consumer preference data at farmers markets and CSA pickups.

 - Some familiarity with farming or agriculture and enthusiasm for learning more about small farms in NY